 HISTORY OF THE CALIFORNIA GOLD RUSH

 San Francisco went from a small village of 200 to a boomtown of 36,000 toward the end of the rush in 1852.
-Within 25 years the city had a population of 150,000.
-Merchants’ fortunes increased as they supplied goods, transportation and entertainment to the prospectors heading to the “Mother Lode.”
-Initially coming by sea these Argonauts, in reference to the classical story of Jason seeking the golden fleece, would round Cape Horn at the bottom of South America in 5-8 months from the East.
-The Isthmus of Panama might shorten that route, but the canal had not yet been constructed, and some of the journey was over land.
-Otherwise, the trek was was across the continent along what was called the California Trail.
-Following the Civil War, transcontinental railroads were built to connect East and West coasts.
+Within 25 years, the city had a population of 150,000.
+Merchants’ fortunes increased as they supplied goods, transportation, and entertainment to the prospectors heading to the “Mother Lode.”
+Initially coming by sea, these Argonauts, in reference to the classical story of Jason and the Argonauts seeking the Golden Fleece, would round Cape Horn at the bottom of South America in 5-8 months from the East.
+Half of the fortune seekers came by sea.

-A constitution was written in 1849 and California became a free state in 1850 (without slavery.)
+A constitution was written in 1849, and California became a free state in 1850 (without slavery.)
 The University of California was started in 1868.
 Its mascot is the Golden Bear, and its colors are blue and gold.
 And while it was long known by this name, it was not until 1968 that California was officially designated “The Golden State.”

 Bill Petro, your friendly neighborhood historian